iding-ir/typescript-windows/README.md

 </Window>
 ```

-Note: in "grids" option, "desktop" is mandatory and the other two are optional.
+Note: in "grids" and "bounds" options, "mobile" key:value is mandatory and the other two are optional.

 ## Example